-With the passing of Obamacare, nearly all Americans are now required to carry health insurance, and large employers must also offer their employees access to group health insurance plans.
-Failing to do so on either account results in a tax penalty, payable when filing income taxes.
+With the passing of Obamacare, nearly all Americans are now legally required to carry health insurance, and large employers must also offer their employees access to group health insurance plans.
 In addition to these mandates, states have been encouraged to expand Medicaid, and every individual who purchases their own health insurance has access to a state exchange or the federal marketplace to shop for insurance and receive a cost subsidy to lower the monthly premium amount on their healthcare plan.

 What are the benefits of the Affordable Care Act?
 There are many.
 Individuals with a pre-existing condition can no longer be denied health insurance, and are eligible for health insurance at the same rate as a healthy individual.
 Gender discrimination was also struck down with the mandate, allowing men and woman to pay the same rate each month.
 One of the biggest victories for Obamacare advocates was gaining essential health benefits.
 Every health insurance company selling healthcare plans on a state exchange or the federal marketplace must include 10 essential health benefits in every plan for it to be considered a qualified Obamacare healthcare policy.
 The benefits include (although some specific services do vary by state):